The Future of Energy: Inside California’s Virtual Power Plant Program

 The virtual power plant program is a movement toward independence, sustainability, and community-driven energy.

-VPP energy initiatives that keep California’s grid strong and resilient.
+households can participate in VPP energy initiatives that keep California’s grid strong and resilient.

-If you’re ready to be part of California’s clean energy revolution, visit Sunrun or reach out to us today.
+Rajab Imtair or reach out today.
 Together, we can build a cleaner energy future for California, one home at a time.